ErizDotDev/LearningNotes/dotnet-core-development/csharp/csharp.md

 ## `out` keyword

 - Added to a method parameter type which indicates that a value will be assigned to that parameter after the method finished executing and goes back to its caller.
 - Inside the method, the parameter with the out keyword needs to be initialized with a value.
-Else, the code will complain.
+Else, the compiler will throw an error.

 ## Reference and value types